-Forest residues are roughly 60% more expensive than agricultural residues, and 100% more expensive than municipal solid waste.
+Forest biomass faces direct competition from other biogenic feedstock, notably from agricultural residues, for biofuel production.
+Competition may be further exacerbated through the introduction of new regulations that restrict or a complete phase-out of agricultural burning e.g. by January 1, 2025 in San Joaquin Valley.
+In addition, due to its proximity to urban centers, agricultural residues are relatively easier to mobilize than forest residues, which is heterogeneous and need to be transported to a centralized infrastructure for conversion.
+Production costs of biofuels are dependent on the feedstock cost.
+Forest biomass is roughly 60% more expensive than agricultural residue in our base case.
 This reduces the profitability of forest-to-fuel pathways.
 One potential policy intervention is a feedstock subsidy.
-Our analysis shows that for hydrogen production a feedstock price of \$-24 per dry ton allows forest residues to deliver the same internal rate of return (IRR) as a agricultural residues with carbon capture and storage, and \$-10 without carbon capture and storage.
-For gasoline, a feedstock price of \$-16 per dry ton makes forest residues competitive with agricultural residues with carbon capture and storage, and \$11 without carbon capture and storage.
-When including the assumed cost of biomass of \$50 per dry tonne, subsidies from the state will need to range from \$39 - 74 per dry tonne.
+Our analysis shows that for hydrogen production a feedstock price of \$-21 per dry ton allows forest biomass to deliver the same internal rate of return (IRR) as agricultural residues with carbon capture and storage, and \$-13 without carbon capture and storage.
+For gasoline, a feedstock price of \$-20 per dry ton makes forest biomass competitive with agricultural residues with carbon capture and storage, and \$5 without carbon capture and storage.
+When including the assumed cost of biomass of \$50 per dry tonne, subsidies from the state will need to range from \$45 - 71 per dry tonne.

-5 \ Research gaps
+5 Research gaps

 Forest biofuel production faces a number of remaining challenges prior to its successful commercialization in California.
 These can be classified, broadly, as economic challenges, technical challenges, financing and insurance, and attitudes and perceptions of relevant stakeholders.
 Today there is a large amount of empirical data available for biomass availability, feasibility of forest-to-fuels pathways, policy analysis and technology developments.
 It is now time to move from analyses of individual studies to analyses of larger materials, in order to generate specific knowledge in the context of California by analyzing key questions on project finance, feedstock supply, supportive policy, infrastructure needs, and equity and development.
-Answering these questions will support the development and commercialization of forest-to-fuels pathways in California.
-Here, we list key considerations in each of the five areas with relevant research questions that need to be addressed to develop a forest biofuels industry in California.
+The key barriers for the expansion of the cellulosic biofuels in California are related to economic viability and project finance.
+The industry is considered as a high-risk investment due to technical barriers and uncertainty about the projects' profitability.
+Addressing these barriers will support the development and commercialization of forest-to-fuels pathways in California.
+Here, we list key considerations identified by forest biofuels working group in each of the five areas with relevant research questions that need to be addressed to develop a forest biofuels industry in California.
+The full findings of the forest biofuels working group will be published in the Final report to the Board of Forestry and Fire Protection.